mocalab/ScalableVideo/Dustin/README.txt

     LibVLC
     Dlib
     ffmpeg
-LibVLC and Dlib (for linux) are packaged in the git repository under the directory 'IntelligentCameraSystem/libs/linux/'.
+LibVLC and Dlib (for linux) are packaged in this git repository under the directory 'IntelligentCameraSystem/libs/linux/'.
 For best results, the developer may want to acquire LibVLC and ffmpeg for themself.
 On Ubuntu, to get LibVLC, execute the following command: